jasonhemann/24SP-CS2126/syllabus.md

 schedule at the end for exact dates.
 To determine final grades, I will use the best of the two outcomes your submissions have achieved.

-Given the scale and importance of the project, I will give you *two* opportunities to resubmit it instead of just---one week and two weeks after the initial deadline---and consider the best of the three outcomes.

-Resubmissions are optional: if you're happy about your first submission, you can skip the second.

 ### Self-Evaluations

 Each of the five programming homeworks will be followed by a